indigo-astronomy/indigo/indigo_docs/INDIGO_SERVER_AND_DRIVERS_GUIDE.md

 Some devises support hotplug.
 If so, the chances are that the INDIGO driver will also support hotplug for this device.

 Usually USB devices are hotplug devices, but not all of them.
 Sometimes only the physical wiring is USB, but the device itself is a serial device.
-They manifest themselves as USB serial ports and there is no way to know what exactly is connected to this serial port.
-In this case most likely the device can not be automatically recognized by the driver and a proper serial port name should be provided in order to connect the device to the INDIGO bus.
-Sometimes when the serial port manifests itself as a particular device the driver can make a good guess.
+They manifest themselves as USB serial ports and there is no way to know what exactly is connected to these serial ports.
+In this case most likely the devices can not be automatically recognized by the driver and a proper serial port name should be provided by the user in order to connect the driver to the device.
+Sometimes if the serial port manifests itself as a particular device the driver can make a good guess.

-The driver README can provide information if it supports hotplug or not.
+The driver README can provide information if hotplug is supported or not.

 #### USB to Serial Port Enumeration
 On Linux most of the USB to serial devices will be named '/dev/ttyUSB0', '/dev/ttyUSB1' etc. or  '/dev/ttyACM0', '/dev/ttyACM1' etc. each device will always be ttyUSB or ttyACM but there is no way to know the number.
-Therefore it is advised to connect and power up (if they require external power) all USB to serial devices before booting up the Linux system (for example the Raspberry Pi).
-Then identify devices by connecting them to the INDIGO bus one by one.
-Once identified save each driver configuration to "Profile 0".
+Therefore it is advised to connect and power up (if external power is required) all USB serial devices before booting up the Linux system (for example the Raspberry Pi).
+Then identify devices by connecting the INDIGO drivers to them one by one.
+Once identified, save each driver configuration to "Profile 0".
-Next time make sure all USB to serial devices are connected to the same USB ports and powered up before powering up the Linux machine.
+Next time you have to make sure all USB serial devices are connected to the same USB ports and powered up before booting the Linux machine.

-The same applys for MacOSX.
-The only difference is the device name on MacOSX USB to serial devices are usually called /dev/cu.serial.
+The same applies for MacOSX.
+The only difference is the device name on MacOSX of the USB to serial devices are usually called /dev/cu.usbserial.